f5devcentral/f5-agility-labs-cert/docs/class5/modules/module2.rst

 A vCMP configuration with a single-core guest

-Because a single-core guest has a relatively small amount of CPU and memory allocated to it, F5 Networks supports only these products or product combinations for a single-core guest:
+Because a single-core guest has a relatively small amount of CPU and memory allocated to it, F5 supports only these products or product combinations for a single-core guest:

 -  BIG-IP Local Traffic Manager (LTM) only